 CUP & BOTTLE DEPOSIT RETURN POINTS – GREENPEACE

 We have joined forces with the Greenpeace events team again this summer to help festival-goers stem the tide of plastic pollution which is one of the greatest threats to our oceans.
-All plastic bottles and cups bought at Reading will have a 10p refundable deposit.
+All plastic bottles and cups bought at Leeds will have a 10p refundable deposit.

 10 x cups and bottles = £1

 1 x full recycling bag of bottles = £5.